Apollo 10, the near crash on the moon

-In 1969 Apollo 10 did a lunar landing test and something went wrong.
+In 1969 Apollo 10 carried out a lunar landing test and something went wrong.
 Today there are several different versions of what exactly happened.
-On the Discovery Channel series "Rocket Science" Apollo 10 astronaut Cernan told how he saw the horizon come by 8 times in 15 seconds.
-However, in the sixties the story was told completely differently.
+In 2009 the Discovery Channel broadcast a series called "Rocket Science".
+In episode 11 Apollo 10 astronaut Cernan talks about this incident and describes how he saw the lunar horizon come by "about 8 times in some 15 seconds".
+However, back in the sixties the story was told very differently.

 Cernan: “I saw the lunar horizon coming through my window about five times from different directions in about 8 seconds.
 We were able to throw the right switches to get it under control it was hard but we did it.
 We weren’t being banged around the cockpit, we were cinched down in our straps in a standing position.”

 Cernan: “Son of a bitch!
 I don’t know what the hell that was, baby.
 The thing just took off on us.
 I tell you, there was a moment there....
 I thought we were wobbling all over the sky.”

 Cernan: “Those words came involuntarily I didn’t even know I had said them until I got home and somebody played the tape for me.
 It was just a natural emotion those words didn’t come out until after we got things under control.
 You know, you’re a long way from home at 50,000 feet above the lunar surface and all of a sudden you’re spinning around in three different directions, 8 seconds can be a long time.”